 Batteries also experience a loss of power over time due to “self-discharge,” and they will eventually die if they do not receive regular charging.

-Ensure that you always know the manufacturing date on a battery before you buy it.
-Unfortunately, some sellers will try to pull a fast one on you, especially if they think you don’t have a lot of knowledge about cars.
+Ensure that you always know a battery’s manufacturing date before buying it.
+Unfortunately, some sellers will try to pull a fast one on you, especially if they think you don’t know much about cars.

 To avoid that situation, always ask any seller for the manufacturing date of a battery you intend to buy.
 Also, take the extra step of checking the sticker on the battery to see the manufacturing date yourself.